PencilTester-01/VulnHubBoxes/README.md

 # VulnHubBoxes
-Just some Vuln Machines I have worked thru in prep for the OSCP.
-These machine came by recommendation from several list found on the interweb
+Just some Vulnerable Machines I have worked and are working thru in prep for the OSCP.